salocinx/Amiga-CDTV-Infrared-Remote-Adapter/README.md

 Here the reference to the Github Repository of the IRremote library with the hint to the installation: https://github.com/z3t0/Arduino-IRremote

-A) Move the "IRremote" folder that has been extracted to your libraries directory.
+- Move the "IRremote" folder that has been extracted to your libraries directory.

-B) Make sure to delete Arduino_Root/libraries/RobotIRremote.
+- Make sure to delete Arduino_Root/libraries/RobotIRremote.
 Where Arduino_Root refers to the install directory of Arduino.
 The library RobotIRremote has similar definitions to IRremote and causes errors.